watchlightstudio/WatchlightStudio-Hugo/content/projects-and-tools/echo/echo-performance.md

 ---
 linkTitle: "Performance Data"
 type: docs
-weight: 3
+weight: 4
+draft: true
 ---
 {{< callout type="info" >}}
-There's an [in-app tool](/projects-and-tools/echo/echo-menu/#energy--savings) for measuring transcription and summarization speed.
+There's an [in-app tool](/projects-and-tools/echo/echo-menu/#echo-speed-check) for measuring transcription and summarization speed.

 To contribute to this page, send your own hardware config and performance data to contact@watchlightstudio.com
 {{< /callout >}}